emacsmirror/better-defaults/README.md

 * Mouse yanking inserts at the point instead of the location of the click.

-* Ediff will not open a new frame.

 * Backups are stored inside `user-emacs-directory`.
 (Usually `~/.emacs.d`)

 * `M-z` (formerly `zap-to-char`) is replaced with the far more useful